-3. Interval Endruance Run
+3. Interval Endurance Run

 This type of training is done to improve adaptations to the heart and circulation according to Sumser.
 It consists of a large volume of short repetitions that are no more than 300 meters in length.
 The intensity is not very high and there is a decent amount of recovery between each repetition.
-Some examples given during the base training for a runner aiming at 3:45 for 1,500 are 30x 100 meters in 17.5-16.0 seconds with a 50-60 second jog recovery.
+Some examples during the base training for a runner aiming for 3:45 for 1,500 are: 30x 100 meters in 17.5-16.0 seconds with a 50-60 second jog recovery.
 Progression is key in these workouts as they gradually move to race pace or faster (14.5-15.0 seconds for the 100’s).

 4. Repetition Runs (Speed Runs)

 For Sumser, like many during this time frame, they differentiate intervals and repeats.
 While we use both terms interchangeably now, they had distinct differences in the past.
 For Sumser, the aforementioned intervals were focused on conditioning the athlete from a physiological standpoint.
 The goal was more moderate paced work designed to trigger an aerobic adaptation.

 For repetitions, the focus was more on the intensity and speed.
 Sumser divided his repetation workouts into two classifications.
 The first group is workouts that are intense with an incomplete recovery.
 Some examples he gives of these are 8×200 in 27.0 with a 2minute recovery, gradually progressing to 8×200 in 26.0 with 60 seconds recovery at the end of the year.
 He states that there is a big need for progression throughout the year so that the recoveries get shorter with a high load.
 In fact he says that he often starts out with longer repeats of 500-600m in length at slower speeds and works down to the shorter faster repeats.